Zoo TV Tour: Pre-show

+Oversized papier-mâché heads of Bono and the Edge.
+The theatre group Macnas wore these during pre-show performances in 1993.

 During the time between the support acts and U2's performance, a disc jockey played records for the audience.
 For the 1992 legs, Irish rock journalist and radio presenter BP Fallon filled the role.
 Originally hired to write the Zoo TV tour programme, he played music inside a Trabant on the B-stage, while providing commentary and wearing a cape and top hat.
 His official title was "Guru, Viber and DJ".
 He hosted Zoo Radio, a November 1992 radio special that showcased live performances, audio oddities, and half-serious interviews with members of U2 and the opening acts.
 Two other DJs replaced him later on the tour: Paul Oakenfold, who became one of the world's most prominent club DJs by the decade's end; and Colin Hudd.
 For the 1993 concerts, U2 invited Irish theatre group Macnas to join the tour and perform between the support acts.
 The troupe wore oversized papier-mâché heads of the members of U2 and playacted a miming parody of them.
 Writer Bill Flanagan described the performances as "the jesters mocking the kings".

 Zoo TV wasn't a set piece, it was a state of mind.
 It was constantly evolving and changing and taking on new ideas as it went ...
 We changed it consciously for each new area of the world.